wp-plugins/notiifyd/readme.txt

 == Description ==

 Notiifyd allows you to add beautiful, configurable (sticky) notices to your WP installation in seconds.
 Notiifyd is equipped with a color picker for easy background and text coloring as well as a selection of awesome Google fonts - guaranteed to bring life to your notices and get you noticed!

 = Features =

-* Choose to display notices in header/footer
+	√ Choose to display notices in header or footer
-* Choose to display notices on homepage only/all pages
-* Notiifyd is equipped with a colorpicker (easily change notice box background color and notice text color)
-* Notiifyd is equipped with a selection of Google fonts (easily change the notice text font) - 30 fonts included that has minimal impact on page load time
-* Notiifyd allows you to link your notice (internal or external URLs)
-* Users are able to close the notice box at any given time
+	√ Choose to display notices on homepage only or all pages √ Notiifyd is equipped with a colorpicker (easily change background and text color) √ Notiifyd is equipped with a selection of Google fonts - 30 fonts included that has minimal impact on page load time √ Notiifyd allows you to link your notice (internal or external URLs) √ Users are able to close the notice box at any given time

+= About =

+Notiifyd is maintained by [YOOPlugins.com](http://yooplugins.com/) - For support, please [contact us vis email](http://yooplugins.com/support-tickets/)
+4
 == Frequently Asked Questions ==

 none